Koreans in Japan: Critical Voices from the Margin: Reception

 important topic" and that it "remains a provocative, engagingly written, and insightful book."
-Park argued that the book should have used "a clearer explanation of the continuing legal and socioeconomic constraints against Koreans", included "a more balanced discussion in terms of both structure and agency", and given more attention to other marginalized groups such as religious, regional, and economic minorities.
-In addition Park argued that the chapters were not sufficiently related to one another.
+Park argued that the book should have used "a clearer explanation of the continuing legal and socioeconomic constraints against Koreans", and included "a more balanced discussion in terms of both structure and agency", and given more attention to other marginalized groups such as religious, regional, and economic minorities.
+Park additionally argued that the chapters were not sufficiently related to one another.

 Fukuoka stated that this book "never quite delivers" on establishing "a portrait of the entire Zainichi population", and that it was not as good as North Koreans in Japan.

-Harajiri wrote that "I can only conclude that the book contributes to and reaffirms the imbalance of power relations between the English-language and non-English-language academic worlds."
+Harajiri wrote, "I can only conclude that the book contributes to and reaffirms the imbalance of power relations between the English-language and non-English-language academic worlds."

 Sarah Soh Chung-Hee of San Francisco State University wrote that the book "is a most welcome addition to the scant literature on the topic in English and makes significant contributions to the knowledge on the important issues of identity in the study of diasporic community."